curryp0mmes/fabric-mod/README.md

 New features:
 - A functional gun with nbt ammo count and a fancy 3d model
 - Ammo shells, ammo, and bullets with fancy 3d models
+- lay down with c to get a tactical advance
+- nice looking rifle

 This is just the start though, so be prepared for more features soon.

 ##Planned features

-- Mechanic to lay down by sneaking again
+- Awesomer bullets
 - More weapons
 - More fancy 3d models